koajs/kick-off-koa/README.md

 After `npm install -g kick-off-koa`, Run `kick-off-koa` command.

-To use `kick-off-koa`, you must be running node 0.11.9 or higher for generator support.
+To use `kick-off-koa`, you must be running node 0.11.13 or higher for generator and promise support.
-You can check [nvm](https://github.com/creationix/nvm) or [n](https://github.com/visionmedia/n) to install node 0.11.9+.
+You can check [nvm](https://github.com/creationix/nvm) or [n](https://github.com/visionmedia/n) to install node 0.11.13+.

 If you want to play offline, install all these dependencies first: